datatogether/website/content/join.md

 [**Join the Google Group**](https://groups.google.com/forum/embed/?place=forum/datatogether/join) to be notified of latest Data Together news.
 Everyone is welcome to join our sessions!

+There is also a Slack channel #datatogether in the EDGI-hosted Archivers slack, which you can join [here](https://archivers-slack.herokuapp.com/) if you'd like.

 ---

 ## Events